 Was Leviathan a product of the Civil War?

 Not directly.
 When Hobbes fled to Paris at the start of the conflict in 1642, he had already conceived many of the ideas in Leviathan.

 However, the issues he discusses were a matter of hot debate at the time.
 In the conflict between Parliament and Charles I, thoughts about a formal constitution raised questions about the rights of the individual.
 Initially, these concentrated on who was allowed to vote, but the Agreement of the People in 1649 also raised such issues as the freedom of worship, the fairness of trials and punishment and equality under the law.

 During the years of the Commonwealth and after the Restoration of the monarchy, others considered the true nature of an individual's rights and freedoms, but it was not until after the Glorious Revolution of 1688 and the Bill of Rights which followed that thinkers felt sufficiently free to express their views without fear of persecution.
 Their ideas contributed to a growing understanding of political and human rights that would one day see a Universal Declaration of Human Rights.

 Despite the Restoration of the monarchy, the Age of Enlightenment had yet to dawn, and those who promoted their ideas about rights and freedoms would find their lives in danger.
 Their thoughts, though, contributed to the understanding about the very nature of rights and their place in society.

 What impact did Leviathan have?

-Hobbes's concept of a social contract was taken up by others who developed it in another direction, such as Algernon Sidney, and most notably by John Locke, author of An Essay Concerning Human Understanding (1690).
-Leviathan is now recognised as a cornerstone of western political philosophy, particularly in its ideas of a 'social contract' between ruler and ruled.
+Hobbes's concept of a social contract was taken up by others who developed it in different directions, men such as Algernon Sidney, and most notably John Locke, author of An Essay Concerning Human Understanding (1690).
+Leviathan is now recognised as a cornerstone of Western political philosophy, particularly in its ideas of a 'social contract' between ruler and ruled.